apache/streampipes-website/docs/06_configure-operate-extension-services.md

 3. Find the service you want to change.
 4. Click the edit icon in the row.

-The row expands and shows the available configuration keys for that service.

-Use this area when a service requires runtime configuration values, for example connection settings, feature toggles, or other service-specific parameters.
+The expanded row reveals the configuration keys for that specific service.
+Use this area whenever a service needs runtime values such as connection details, feature toggles, or other service-specific operational parameters.

 ### Understand the configuration form

-Inside an expanded row, StreamPipes renders the fields based on the type of the configuration item.

-Depending on the configuration, you may see:

-- text fields
-- number fields
-- boolean checkboxes
-- password fields

-For text and boolean values, the current UI can show a help tooltip with the configuration description.
-Use that tooltip when the key name alone is not enough to understand the setting.
+Inside an expanded row, StreamPipes renders fields according to their type.
+Depending on the service, this can mean text inputs, number inputs, boolean checkboxes, or password fields.
+The form is therefore not decorative; it is a typed representation of the service contract.
+Where a help tooltip exists, use it.
+It often contains the operational explanation that the raw key name alone cannot provide.

 ### Update a service configuration